 If you want to verify that the problem is with the output directory, adjust the map service’s properties so that the supported image return type is MIME only.
 This setting does not use an output directory.
 If you see the image with MIME only, and you don’t see it with MIME + URL, then you know there is a problem with the output directory and/or the virtual directory.

 You can browse to the output directory on disk to make sure that the images are being created inside.
-If you see images being added to the output directory as you try to Preview the map service, then the problem is with the virtual directory settings.
+If you see images being added to the output directory as you try to Preview the map service, then you know that the problem is with the virtual directory settings.

 This may be due to impersonation behavior with Windows 2000 that Microsoft has documented here: http://support.microsoft.com/default.aspx?scid=kb;en-us;810204 You will need to give the ASPNET account “Act as part of the Operating System” privileges in order for your applications to work.
 To do this, follow these steps:

 The .NET and Java versions of ArcGIS Server can co-exist on the same machine.
 If you do this, you will need to follow the procedure below to ensure that your server directories correctly map to the virtual directories appropriate for your IIS or Apache web server:

 Searches against an ArcGIS Server map service can sometimes return more records than expected.
 This is because of the way the search works.
 When you define the Search Attributes task in Manager, you specify the layers to search and the fields in those layers to search.
 Although it appears in Manager that specific fields will be searched for specific layers, in reality you are simply defining a list of layers to search and a list of fields to search in.
 Thus, if two layers have the same field name, the field will be searched in both layers.